Mifu Ashida

-Mifu Ashida (芦田美歩, Ashida Mifu) is a Japanese professional wrestler currently signed in the Japanese promotion Tokyo Joshi Pro-Wrestling.
+Mifu Ashida (芦田美歩, Ashida Mifu) is a Japanese professional wrestler currently signed to the Japanese promotion Tokyo Joshi Pro-Wrestling.
 She is previously known for her tenure with Ice Ribbon where she is a former International Ribbon Tag Team Champion.

 Professional wrestling career

 Ice Ribbon (2023–2024)

 Ashida made her professional wrestling debut in Ice Ribbon at Ice Ribbon New Ice Ribbon #1297 ~ Ice In Wonderland 2023 on August 26, where she teamed up with Satsuki Totoro to defeat Asuka Fujitaki and Kyuri in tag team competition.

 During her tenure with the promotion, Ashida started chasing for various championships owned by it.
 She won a number one contendership tournament for the ICE Cross Infinity Championship by defeating Asuka Fujitaki in the foirst rounds, Saran in the semifinals and Kyuri in the finals from October 9, 2023, disputed at Ice Ribbon New Ice Ribbon #1306 ~ Yokohama Ribbon 2023 October.
 Ashida unsuccessfully challenged Ibuki Hoshi for the championship at Ice Ribbon #1311 In Tokyo Dome City on November 3, 2023.
 At RibbonMania 2023 on December 31, Ashida won her first championship in the promotion, the International Ribbon Tag Team Championship by teaming up with her "Cheerful" tag team partner Kyuri and defeating Queen Valkyrie (Ancham and Yuuri).
-Ashida and Kyuri dropped the titles at Ice Ribbon March 2024 on March 23 to Big Dekai (Totoro Satsuki and Yuna Manase.
+Ashida and Kyuri dropped the titles at Ice Ribbon March 2024 on March 23 to Big Dekai (Totoro Satsuki and Yuna Manase).